 This switch (and its associated blue indicator LED) sets the sensitivity of the J-FET input buffer.
 Often (though not always), an active bass may have a signal level up to 10dB greater than a typical passive bass.
 If you find that you are operating the gain control near the low end of the control's rotation in order to prevent the O/L LED from flashing, switching this switch up (into the ACTIVE position) will reduce the input sensitivity (gain) by ~10dB, allowing greater control range and freedom from overload with high output active basses.
+The ACTIVE/PASSIVE switch will not change the tone of your bass.

-DEEP SWITCHThis switch (and its associated blue indicator LED) engages the DEEP filter, our take on classic low frequency response enhancement and extension.
+This switch (and its associated blue indicator LED) engages the DEEP filter, our take on classic low frequency response enhancement and extension.
 When engaged, there is a mild boost in the very low frequency response while also lowering the effective high pass filter frequency.
 This combination brings a more round, thicker, fatter response to the bottom end.
 When using with small (compact style) cabinets, be aware of the possibility of damage due to overpowering at higher volumes.